 There are a few things that can be done to ease the pain of blisters and prevent them from occurring in the future.

 - Protect the area with thicker socks, pads, bandaids

 - Make a barrier with petroleum jelly (Vaseline – good for under the arms in runners etc)

 - Wear clean, dry socks

 While most blisters will heal over time naturally, some may require popping.
 Our chiropractors and physiotherapists at Sydney Spine & Sports Centre (S3C) will refer you to a podiatrist if this is needed.
-We do not recommend doing this yourself as skin our protective layer to prevent infections.
-Performed incorrectly it may become infected and this will just keep you from running or playing sport for longer.
+We do not recommend doing this yourself as skin is a protective layer to prevent infections.
+Performed incorrectly, it may become infected, and this will keep you from running or playing sport for longer.